-Before connecting to MySQL from another computer, the connecting computer must be enabled as an Access Host.
+To enable remote MySQL connection, the connecting computer must be added as an Access Host.
+Follow these steps:

-- Type in the connecting IP address, and click the Add Host button.
+- Type in the connecting IP address under Host and click the Add Host button.

 To remove a host from accessing databases on your server:

-- Click the X icon next to the IP address.
+- Under Manage Access Hosts, click the trash icon next to the IP address you want to remove.

-- If you are sure you wish to prevent the server from accessing your databases, click Yes.
+- If you are sure you wish to prevent the server from accessing your databases, click Remove Access Host.

-After whitelisting the IP to allow remote connection, you should be able to make the proper remote MySQL connection with the database's name and user found in the cPanel's MySQL Databases page.
+After whitelisting the IP to allow remote connection, you should be able to make the proper remote MySQL connection with the database's name and user found on cPanel's MySQL Databases page.
 The most common problem in connecting is due to an incorrect username and/or password.
-Please make sure the username you use matches the username created in the "MySQL Database" section of your cPanel.
-For examples of MySQL errors, please see the related article: MySql Errors
+Please ensure the username you use matches the username created in the "MySQL Database" section of your cPanel.
+For examples of MySQL errors, please see the related article: MySQL Errors.